bjss-data-academy/python-essentials/04-data-structures.md

 print (users)
 ```

 Other options are availble by using arguments to sort().
-See [Python docs](https://docs.python.org/3/tutorial/datastructures.html) for details.
+See [Python list docs](https://docs.python.org/3/tutorial/datastructures.html#more-on-lists) for details.

 ## Dictionary